How to Treat Acne During Pregnancy

 How to reincorporate retinoids post-pregnancy

 We recommend working with your doctor on how to add back retinoids to your routine post-pregnancy.
 According to Dr. Paik, “you can start retinoids immediately post-pregnancy although with a newborn on your hands this may not be a top priority!
 My only precaution with using tretinoin once you have a baby is to avoid transferring the medication directly from your face onto your baby’s delicate skin.”While there may be a slight chance for purging when reincorporating them back into your routine, re-introducing it slowly can help.
 Start by using it 2 or 3 times a week to start, and slowly increase frequency to help minimize potential sensitivity and irritation.
-The dermatologists on our platform have some great tips to help prevent the “retinoid uglies.”
+The dermatology providers on our platform have some great tips to help prevent the “retinoid uglies.”

 TOPICAL ACNE TREATMENT